Krackatoa/BBCF-x-SAMMI/README.md

 ## Extension Function

-This extension allows you to receive data from [TheLettuceClub's GGST Live Content Mod](https://github.com/TheLettuceClub/BBCF-Sammi) in the form of Extension Triggers inside SAMMI.
+This extension allows you to receive data from [TheLettuceClub's BBCF Live Content Mod](https://github.com/TheLettuceClub/BBCF-Sammi) in the form of Extension Triggers inside SAMMI.
 A collection of example buttons have been provided with some experimental functionality to get you started.

 ![image](https://github.com/user-attachments/assets/9670abfa-6a63-4419-9f54-39642cf39011)